datapane/datapane-onpremise/README.md

     ```
 -->
 1. (Optional) Edit the `docker-compose.yaml` file to set the version of Datapane you want to install.
 To do this, replace `X.Y.Z` in `FROM datapane/dp-server:X.Y.Z` with your desired version.
 See [Select a Datapane version number](#select-a-datapane-version-number) to help you choose a version.
+1. Run `docker-compose run server ./reset.sh`.
+This will populate the datapane server with the initial users and settings - you can run this whenever you want reset your instance.
 1. Run `docker-compose up -d` to start the Datapane server.
 1. Run `docker-compose ps` to make sure all the containers are up and running.
-1. Run `docker-compose run dp-server ./reset.sh`
-  - This will populate the datapane server with the initial users and settings - you can run this whenever you want reset your instance
+1. Login to your instance using the credentials in [next steps](#next-steps)

 ## Cloud deployments